css-raku/CSS-Specification-raku/README.md

 This module also provides some mixin grammars and actions as follows:

-- `CSS::Specification::Terms` + `CSS::Specification::Terms::Actions` - is a grammar which maps property specification terminology to CSS Core syntax and defines any newly introduced terms.
+- `CSS::Specification::Defs` + `CSS::Specification::Defs::Actions` - is a grammar which maps property specification terminology to CSS Core syntax and defines any newly introduced terms.
 For example `integer` is mapped to `int`.

 ## Programs
 This module provides `css-gen-properties`.
 A program for translating property definitions